 Continuous Network Monitoring

 Consistent 24/7 network monitoring is your key to tackling downtime disasters.
 Network monitoring allows you to collect data about your network’s status by going through network devices performance and availability. statistics.
 One the data is collected you can use it to determine what caused the downtime event.
 Specific information about the outage will also be made available.
 What device caused the event, the location , and the time of the outage are all things you can determine through network monitoring.
 IT professionals usually understand how to go about the process of inferring the cause of downtime by reviewing specific data.
 Managed IT services

+services that organize a continuity plan to prepare a business for such event.
+Like a fire drill, IT consulting involves working through internal processes to find the quickest and most effective way to respond to and diagnose an outage.
 That’s why it isn’t enough to have the right strategy but the right cyber security tools to prepare and safeguard against cyber attacks.
 If you have one It professional working for your business, they might not have the resources or time to fully commit to proactively assess cyber threats and take measured steps to avoid them.